rbind/b-rodrigues.github.com/content/index.md

 You can also download my package, called [brotools](https://github.com/b-rodrigues/brotools), which contains some functions I use daily.
 You might find them useful too!
-I also made a package caled `{nethack}` that contains data from NetHack games played online from 2001 to 2018.
+I also made a package called `{nethack}` that contains data from NetHack games played online from 2001 to 2018.
 You can get it [here](https://github.com/b-rodrigues/nethack).

 # Blog posts